nutanix-japan/ocp-gitp/docs/ocp_ndb/ocp_ndb.md

 5. On the top right-hand corner, click on **admin** user name and select **REST API Explorer**

-6. This will open a new browser tab
+6. This will open a Swagger UI in a new browser tab

 7. In the browser tab, scroll to the bottom to see **Clusters**